 Curator, cultural manager and researcher

 Kyiv, Ukraine serhiyklymko@gmail.com

-For the past 10 years, Serge Klymko has worked as a curator, cultural manager, and researcher, focusing on visual and performance art, music, and planetary research.
-He has launched projects in Barcelona, Berlin, Geneva, Karlsruhe, Kyiv, Malmo, Prague, Riga, Tbilisi, Vienna, and Warsaw, collaborating with a wide range of artists and theorists.
-Since 2015, Serge has been the managing director and co-founder of the Kyiv Biennial, an international forum for art, knowledge, and politics that includes exhibitions and discussion platforms.
-The 6th, anniversary edition of the Biennial will be open this year in Kyiv, Dnipro, Antwerp, Linz ans Warsaw.
-In 2016, he became a founder of Khashi, an interdisciplinary space for performative arts and urban ecosystems research in Kyiv.
-In 2018, Serge was among the founders of East Europe Biennial Alliance.
-Since the beginning of the full-scale war, he has led the Emergency Support Initiative (ESI) to help the Ukrainian artistic community under unprecedented conditions of destruction and forced migration.
-Recently he became a part of the Make/Sense PhD program at the Basel Academy of Art and Design.
+For the past 15 years, Serge Klymko has worked as a curator, cultural manager, and researcher, focusing on visual and performance art, music, and planetary research.
+He has launched projects in Barcelona, Berlin, Geneva, Kyiv, Malmö, Prague, Riga, Tbilisi, Vienna, and Warsaw, collaborating with a wide range of artists and theorists.
+Since 2015, he has been the managing director and co-founder of the Kyiv Biennial, an international forum comprising exhibitions and discussion platforms that brings together art, knowledge, and politics.
+The 6th anniversary edition of the Biennial opened in Kyiv, Dnipro, Antwerp, Linz, and Warsaw in 2025.
+In 2016, he founded Khashi, an interdisciplinary space for performative arts and urban ecosystems research in Kyiv.
+In 2018, he was one of the founders of the East European Biennial Alliance.
+Since the beginning of the full-scale war, he has led the Emergency Support Initiative to support the Ukrainian artistic community in the face of unprecedented destruction and forced migration.
+He has recently joined the Make/Sense PhD programme at the Basel Academy of Art and Design.

+Curator, cultural manager and researcher